Traditional perimeter defenses can no longer protect a modern, hybrid landscape where threats often bypass the gates and move undetected from within.

 4. Unprecedented visibility

-- How it is achieved: Modern microsegmentation tools provide application dependency mapping.
+- How ?
+Modern Microsegmentation tools provide application dependency mapping.
 This visualizes real-time traffic flows across your entire infrastructure.

 - Before enforcing a rule, your team sees exactly which business processes depend on a specific server connection.
 This prevents the fear of “breaking the application” when tightening security.